jwdevos/openbsd_firewall_ansible/README.md

 bla

 **Some notes**
+* Additional firewall rules have to be added in the template file at this moment.
+The intention is to look into generating the rules, taking the content from host_vars
 * For 9 out of 10 use cases there is only going to be one external interface.
 This project was coded for that use case only.
 Adding more than one interface variable set to external might harm the playbook execution or the functionality of the running firewall pf template breaks with multiple interfaces as external
 * The code was tested on OpenBSD 6.2